Knowledge test

 • Communication skills assessment

-1. Reading several sentences from a printed list in the order instructed
+1. Reading sentences from a printed list in the order instructed

 2. Repeating back sentences that are read to you over the phone